Mamurooyiboluawhore/art/serializers.md

 print(deserialized_data)

 ```
 > it opens the file for reading, if the file does not exist, it throws an error.
 The `r` stands for `read mode`.
-It reads the JSON data,convert it back into a python object then prints it.
+It reads the JSON data, convert it back into a python object then prints it.

-This is how to serialize and deserialize in python without the use of any framework.
+This is how to serialize and deserialize in Python without the use of any framework.

 ## HOW TO SERIALIZE AND DESERIALIZE DATA IN DJANGO REST FRAMEWORK(DRF)
 Python provides basic tools for serializing and deserialing data, whereas, DRF simplifies the process when working with Django models and APIs.
-DRF's `serializers.Serializer` class gives some very powerful functionality to handle complex data transmissions between Python objectS and JSON
+DRF's `serializers.Serializer` class gives some compelling functionality to handle complex data transmissions between Python objects and JSON
 Below is a step-by-step guide on how to serialize and deserialize in DRF.
 This would be demonstrated by creating a sample project.

 ### Set up project Environment
-1. Creating a virtual environment is considered a best practice while building pythonic apps.
+1. Creating a virtual environment is considered a best practice while building Pythonic apps.
-Run the command below  to create a virtual environment on your linux machine.
+Run the command below to create a virtual environment on your Linux machine.
 ```bash
 python -m venv venv
 ```
 > The code block above will create a virtual environment.
 The first `venv` is the command to create a virtual environment, while the second `venv` is the name of the virtual environment, the convention is using ``venv` but It can be any name of your choice.

-2. Activate the virtual environment on your linux terminal with the command below
+2. Activate the virtual environment on your Linux terminal with the command below

 ```bash
 source venv/bin/activate
 ```

-3. Install Necesary Packages;  Install Django and  Django Rest Framework:
+3. Install Necessary Packages;  Install Django and  Django Rest Framework:

 ```bash
 pip install django djangorestframework